-The School of Medicine curriculum is divided into four phases: the Essentials Core, the Clinical Core.
-Woven through all phases are four threads that integrate over-arching topics into the curriculum: Culturally Effective Medicine; Evidence-Based Medicine and Medical Informatics; Humanities, Ethics, & Professionalism; and Medicine & Society.
+The School of Medicine curriculum includes the Essentials Core and the Clinical Core.
+Woven through all phases are four threads that integrate overarching topics into the curriculum: Culturally Effective Medicine; Evidence-Based Medicine and Medical Informatics; Humanities, Ethics & Professionalism; Medicine & Society.

 Please note: The School of Medicine’s Curriculum is currently undergoing reform.
 Please visit this page for more information on how curriculum will look for the 2025 student class and beyond.